juji-io/datalevin/doc/alter.md

 * Datalevin can be used a fast key-value store.

+* Datalevin can be used a vector database.

 * Datalevin can be used as a fulltext search engine.

-* Datalevin datalog engine has a cost-based query optimizer, so queries are truly declarative and clause ordering does not affect query performance.
+* Datalevin Datalog engine has a cost-based query optimizer, so queries are truly declarative and clause ordering does not affect query performance.

 * Datalevin is not an immutable database, and there is no